b-charles/pigs/ioc/README.md

 }
 ```
-If a component returns a non-null error at the call of its method `Close`, the error is silently discarded.
+If a component panics or returns a non-null error at the call of its method `Close`, the error is silently discarded.
 The `Close` methods are called in the same order than the components are instantiated (component without dependencies first, main components last).

 Another way to close every components, and in the same time delete all component registration in the test set, is the function `ClearTests`.
 The function is essentially useful for unit test.
 Here an extract of unit tests with `Ginkgo`: